neda-ale/Coursera_Capstone/README.md

 -	Percentage of the Australian Capital Territory population for each suburb (Canberra Census)
 - Median weekly personal income (Canberra Census)
--	Number of Restaurants in Each Neighborhood (Foursquare API) The Canberra Census data was extracted from: https://en.wikipedia.org/wiki/Suburbs_of_Canberra
+-	Number of Restaurants in Each Neighborhood (Foursquare API)
+- Districs and suburbs of ACT and their coordinates The Canberra Census data was extracted from: https://en.wikipedia.org there were not a lot of gathered information about all above data so I just scraped them from multiple sources and were combined them into one final table.